sefop/.github/profile/README.md

 These systems are often developed by Operations Research scientists and other decision-science practitioners.
 Because decision-support software runs on a cadence rather than ending at a deliverable, it must be maintained, tested, deployed, reproduced, and evolved.

-> [!NOTE]
-> The value is not in producing one analysis.
-It is in building a sustainable decision-making tool.
+> 💡 **The value is not in producing one analysis.
+It is in building a sustainable decision-making tool.**

 ---

 ## Why: what goes wrong, and why?

-Decision-support software usually has poor software engineering practices, specially the elements surrounding the applied mathematics.
+Decision-support software usually has poor software engineering practices, specially in the elements surrounding the mathematical components.
 This gap has been documented and has 2 root causes ([Kanewala & Bieman, 2014](https://pubmed.ncbi.nlm.nih.gov/25125798/)):

 1. **Cultural.** OR scientists are not trained in software engineering, and often do not believe they should be.